Skwal: History

-The skwal was invented by two French ski-school instructors Patrick "Thias" Balmain and Manuel Jammes, with the first prototype appearing in 1992.
+The skwal was invented by two French ski-school instructors Patrick "Thias" Balmain and Manuel Jammes, with the first prototypes (3) appearing in 1992, made by J.B. at Skis Lacroix for the November show in Les 2 Alpes.
 They envisaged it as a way to offer different sensations to what skiing and snowboarding could offer, at a time when 'carving' skis were only just starting to take off.
 A French company called Lacroix took an interest, recruited Patrick Balmain, and started producing skwals.
 A few years later, Patrick left Lacroix and started his own skwal-making company.
 There are now several other makers of skwals, though the sport has never gained the widespread popularity its creators predicted - possibly due to the perceived difficulty of the sport.

 Bindings

 Skwal bindings are specific.
+They were so specific that on the first public show in November 1992 in Les 2 Alpes, only the model made by Francois Seabright were useable.
+They were the only bindings adjustable in the 3 axis, enabling to find the perfect feet position for the rider.
+It moved on since then.
 They resemble those alpine snowboarding, but are usually thinner to fit the board which is very thin.
 The rear binding has a heel that creates a natural inclination for the rear foot.
 The front binding has a canting making an opposite inclination for the front foot.